 A few caveats should be noted.
 First, our measures of bank-level risk are based only on banks' balance sheet information which may not capture risks stemmed from increases in the riskiness of financial assets held by banks, nor does it capture banks' off-balance sheet activity.
-In addition, these measures-including the hazard rate implied by default incidences in the loan-level analysis, are ex-post indicators which could be subject to changes in economic and financial conditions as well as idiosyncratic shocks hitting banks or borrowers.
+In addition, these measures-including the hazard rate implied by default incidences in the loan-level analysis, are expost indicators which could be subject to changes in economic and financial conditions as well as idiosyncratic shocks hitting banks or borrowers.
 The use of ex-ante risk indicators such as loan rating at origination or the expected default frequency of banks should provide a cleaner measure of banks' changing lending standards.
-Finally, in this paper we assess the impact of monetary policy on bank profits and risk-taking taking macroeconomic conditions as given.
-An analysis that allows for dynamic interactions among monetary policy, the state of the economy, and bank variables would be more realistic and more comprehensive, but it is beyond the scope of this study.
+Finally, in this paper we assess the impact of monetary policy on bank profits and bank risk, taking macroeconomic conditions and financial landscape as given.
+Bank market shares have been declining in recent years largely as a result of increased competition from exiting non-bank players and newcomers from fintech industry.
+The intense competition could arguably have an adverse effect on bank profitability and risk-taking.
+Furthermore, an analysis that allows for dynamic interactions among monetary policy, the state of the economy, and bank variables would be more realistic and more comprehensive, but it is beyond the scope of this study.